wudidapaopao/wudidapaopao/_posts/2020-12-13-Architecture-of-a-Database-System-note.md

    <br/>

-5. Locking and Logging in Indexes
+5. `Storage Locking and Logging in Indexes`

    - `Latching in B+-Tree`